 - The pond had many large floating algae pads.
 Some were thick.
 Some were thin.
 All had visible space underneath where fish could cruise.
 That doesn’t mean they were cruising – but they could.

-- I had no idea what the maximum depth or preferred local forage was.
+- I had no idea what the max depth of the pond or preferred local forage was.

 As a result, I took too many presentations that were the wrong color with exposed hooks that got caught up on everything – and it was just a nightmare.
 We spent more time cleaning off our hooks than actually fishing!